-- the development of a large base of users possessing demographic characteristics attractive to advertisers; - the development of software that blocks Internet advertisements before they appear on a user's screen; - · downward pressure on online advertising prices; and - the effectiveness of our advertising delivery and tracking system.
+- the development of a large base of users possessing demographic characteristics attractive to advertisers; - the development of software that blocks Internet advertisements before they appear on a user's screen; - downward pressure on online advertising prices; and - the effectiveness of our advertising delivery and tracking system.

 Changes in government policy could also restrict or curtail our online advertising services.
-For example, as a result of the enactment of a series of regulations, administrative instructions and policies by the PRC government to restrict online medical advertising since July 2006, we stopped carrying advertisements from clients in this industry.
+For example, as a result of the enactment of a series of regulations, administrative instructions and policies by the PRC government to restrict online medical advertising since July 2006, we can only carry those advertisements which comply with the relevant regulations.
 Moreover, the acceptance of the Internet as a medium for advertising depends on the development of a measurement standard.
 No standards have been widely accepted for the measurement of the effectiveness of online advertising.
 Industry-wide standards may not develop sufficiently to support the Internet as an effective advertising medium.
 If these standards do not develop, advertisers may choose not to advertise on the Internet in general or through our portals or search engines.